shiwano/errdef/README.md

 ### Free-Form Details

-You can attaches free-form diagnostic details to an error under the "details" field.
+You can attach free-form diagnostic details to an error under the "details" field.

 ```go
 err := ErrNotFound.With(